How to Create a Consent Form

 - Add a second exit page (Thank You page) for those who do not give consent

-Note: This second exit page should be placed after the original exit page, so respondents who give consent do not see it
+Note: This second exit page should be placed after the original exit page, so respondents who give consent do not see it (if you don't intend on customizing either Exit page, you'll only need one)

 - Insert a ‘Text’ presentational item onto the consent page.
 This is to provide respondents with information on your project.